phpearth/docs/faq/misc/sms.md

 # How to send SMS with PHP?

-Sending SMS with web application can be useful for multiple purposes.
-For instance you can increase security with integrate multi-factor authentication system and increase security, retrieve forgotten passwords, send marketing messages, notify users about different events and similar.
+Sending SMS (**S**hort **M**essage **S**ervice) with PHP application is done for multiple purposes.
+For example, many security enhancements are integrating multi-factor authentication system where you can additionaly identify user by mobile device, retrieve forgotten passwords or similar.
+Other common usages are sending marketing messages, or notifing users about different events and similar.

+## Sending SMS via gateway

-Diagram below explains a simplified SMS sending flow where PHP application communicates with SMS gateway which converts and forward received data to SMS center (SMSC).
+The diagram below explains a simplified SMS sending flow where PHP application communicates with a SMS gateway.
+Gateway converts and forwards received data to SMS center (SMSC).
 SMSC routes data to mobile device (end user).

 ![Sending SMS with PHP](https://raw.githubusercontent.com/php-earth/PHP.earth/master/assets/images/general/sms.png "Sending SMS with PHP")

+Most common and simple to integrate usage in PHP applications is using an SMS API.

+## Sending SMS via email carriers

+Another, less commong and less stable option to send SMS is using an email from particular carrier.
+SMS is sent by sending an email to certain address with predefined email data.

 ## See also